|This is a

 weapons; missile, kinetic, photon or thermal.
 These (usually) secondary weapons

-may be assigned at the start of the game as facing any direction, although it
+should be assigned at the start of the game as facing in a specific direction

-damage hit reduces the payload secondary weapon attack value by one (e.g. -
+reduces the payload secondary weapon attack value by one (e.g. - Payload

-Payload weapons are not affected by Mj or Mk hits unless there is no main
+weapons are not affected by Mj or Mk hits unless there is no main weapon to

 ||Each payload point equals three consumable long range